Vitamin C Supplementation

 vegetables, Vit C is also easily lost during cooking in water, so the steaming of vegetables minimizes its loss.

-which are addressed further below.
+issues which are addressed further below.

 Ascorbic acid was isolated from lemons in 1932, following the discovery that its deficiency causes scurvy.